 - criminal history or driving history where you were required to disclose this information when you purchased the policy .

-IMPORTANT: If the insurer requests information and you refuse to provide it there is a risk that the insurer will reject your claim on the basis that you have not complied with the duty of utmost good faith.
+IMPORTANT: If you refuse to provide requested information, there is a risk that the insurer will reject your claim on the basis that you have not complied with your duty of utmost good faith to cooperate with reasonable investigations.

 - obtain information held in another person’s name; or